neilthomson/slms_vibrationsensor/readme.md

 ## Alternative BOM

-A solution based on the ubiquitous NodeMCU (ESP8266 arduino compatible wifi enabled board) with an accelerometer module should come in ten times cheaper - code not yet written.
+A solution based on the ubiquitous NodeMCU (ESP8266 arduino compatible wifi enabled board) with ADXL335 accelerometer module should come in ten times cheaper.

+Untested code in the [arduino](arduino) folder.

 * [NodeMCU] (http://ebay.eu/2nS6hzd)